Mount Saint Vincent University

 Mount Saint Vincent University, often referred to as the Mount, is a public, primarily undergraduate, university located in Halifax, Nova Scotia, Canada, and was established in 1873.
-Mount Saint Vincent offers undergraduate programs in Arts, Science, Education, and Professional Studies.
-The Mount has 13 graduate degrees in areas including Applied Human Nutrition, School Psychology, Child and Youth Study, Education, Family Studies and Gerontology, Public Relations and Women's Studies.
-The Mount offers a doctorate program, a Ph.D. in Educational Studies, through a joint-initiative with St. Francis Xavier University and Acadia University.
-The Mount offers more than 190 courses, over 10 full undergraduate degree programs and four graduate degree, programs online.
+Mount Saint Vincent offers undergraduate Arts, Science, Education, and Professional Studies undergraduate programs.
+The Mount has 13 graduate degrees in Applied Human Nutrition, School Psychology, Child and Youth Study, Education, Family Studies and Gerontology, Public Relations and Women's Studies.
+The Mount offers a doctorate program and a Ph.D. in Educational Studies through a joint initiative with St. Francis Xavier University and Acadia University.
+The Mount offers over 190 courses, ten undergraduate degree programs, and four online graduate degree programs.

-The university attracts many students in part because of its small class sizes, specialty programs, and location.
+The university attracts many students partly because of its small class sizes, specialty programs, and location.
 The Mount has Canada Research Chairs in Gender Identity and Social Practices as well as Food Security and Policy Change.
-This institution is unique nationwide as it has a Chair in learning disabilities, Master of Public Relations program, Bachelor of Science in Communication Studies, and numerous other programs, faculty, and research initiatives.
+This institution is unique nationwide as it has a Chair in learning disabilities, a Master of Public Relations program, a Bachelor of Science in Communication Studies, and numerous other programs, faculty, and research initiatives.